-Tips for better communication in groups
+Tips for achieving better group communication in the workplace

 How the communication will unfold in a small group depends on the group structure, be it temporary or permanent.
 We recognize two main structures:

-The research found in “Small Group Decision Making” by Donald G. Ellis and B. Aubrey Fisher indicates that centralized groups are much better for tasks that require speed and efficiency.
+The research found in Small Group Decision Making by Donald G. Ellis and B. Aubrey Fisher indicates that centralized groups are much better at handling tasks that require speed and efficiency.

-For example, if a support team is having an emergency meeting to discuss how to solve a problem that’s causing a client to lose money as they speak, the team leader should take the lead and delegate tasks.
+For example, if a support team is having an emergency meeting to discuss how to solve a problem that’s causing a client to lose money, the team leader should step up and delegate tasks.